andychisholm/nel/docs/index.md

 - support for efficient extraction and storage of entity information from sources like Wikipedia and Wikidata
 - wrappers for state-of-the-art named entity recognition systems (Stanford, Schwa)
-- a full entity linking pipeline supporting coreference, candidate generation, supervised ranking, nil classification and clustering
+- full entity linking pipeline with coreference, candidate generation, supervised ranking, nil classification and clustering
 - support for injestion and easy evaluation of linking systems over benchmark datasets (CoNLL, TAC)

 ## License